 She might be a highly paid professional or a friend who never lets us down.
-Techies Day only lasts 24 hours, but the magic wrought by this remarkable group of people makes an astonishing difference every day.
+Techies Day only lasts 24 hours, but the magic wrought by this remarkable group makes astonishing differences every day.

 Shame on us for never buying gifts for the techies in our lives.
 We need to move past our embarrassment because October 3 is their special day on the calendar, and they deserve our gratitude.

 Their commercial successes are undeniable, but their genius status is a bit overblown.
-Give any techie the time and resources and she’ll find a better way to program, wire and secure anything.
+Give any techie the time and resources and she will find a better way to program, wire and secure anything.

 All techies share an intense curiosity and fascination with detail.
 They innovate, assemble and repair with laser focus and a surgeon’s touch.
 Luckily for us, most of them are blessed with the patience of many saints.

 We provide the best gifts for techies at the end of the day when our devices are finally humming again.
 The look on our relieved faces must be priceless.
 Whatever we did wrong, we promise we won’t do it again.

 That pledge gives a techie her favorite gift: a good-natured laugh.
 She knows we really mean it, and she knows she’ll be back soon.